rupokghosh/rupokghosh.com/src/posts/artificial_neural_networks.md

 ---

-I am writing this post as a review for my AI midterm where I am basically writing whatever I understood in the simplest language possible.
+I am writing this as a review for my AI midterm where I am basically writing whatever I understood in the simplest language possible.

 Artificial Neural Networks or ANNs are just copies of our own brain's neural networks but of course at a machine level with fewer